kreeyuh77/kreeyuh77/README.md

 - 📫 How to reach me: **kriyanaidu7@gmail.com**

 - 📄 Learn more about my skills and experiences in my [resume](https://drive.google.com/file/d/1AhECkdWLp0CSvy1pfkay4i-wk6OFHIWD/view?usp=sharing)
+- 👨‍💻 A few of my significant projects are located [here](https://github.com/kreeyuh77?tab=repositories)

 - ⚡ Fun fact: When I'm not behind a computer programming, I'm at the barn riding horses!